NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to view my daily, weekly, and monthly appointment schedule, so that I can plan my workday and prepare for patient consultations._

 **Acceptance Criteria:**
-1. Schedule displays in day, week, and month views
+1. Query appointments by doctor_id
-2. Each appointment shows patient name, appointment time, and reason
+2. Display: appointment_date, appointment_time, patient name, status, appointment_reason
-3. Color coding indicates appointment status (confirmed, pending, completed)
-4. Doctor can print daily schedule for offline reference
-5. Navigation between dates is intuitive with calendar controls
-6. Schedule updates in real-time when new appointments are booked
+3. Filter by status (scheduled, confirmed, completed, cancelled, no_show)
+4. Show consultation_notes if status = 'completed'
+5. Order by appointment_date, appointment_time

 **Priority:** High

-**Story Points:** 8
+**Story Points:** 3

-**Notes:**
-- Add filter options to view specific appointment types
-- Integrate with external calendar systems (Google Calendar, Outlook)

 ---